mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 See [Bug 11702](https://github.com/vaadin/framework/issues/11702)
 for an example.

-> Unfortunately I don't know how long it will take for Vaadin to give up waiting for message in this case and perform a resync.
-I'm assuming 5 minutes, or perhaps it's the same setting governing heartbeats?
+After the "out-of-order UIDL" condition is encountered, Vaadin client will only wait 5 seconds before sending the resync request.
+This is governed by the `MessageHandler.MAX_SUSPENDED_TIMEOUT` setting which is hard-coded and can not be reconfigured.

-However, neither WEBSOCKET_XHRs nor LONG_POLLING transfer layer itself can cause the message reordering, since they're both based on TCP/IP.
+Neither WEBSOCKET_XHRs nor LONG_POLLING transfer layer itself can cause the message reordering, since they're both based on TCP/IP.
-Therefore, there has to be other cause; the only way I can see this can happen with WEBSOCKET_XHRs:
+Therefore, it is simply caused by having two communication pipes, one of them becoming unresponsive.
+With WEBSOCKET_XHRs:

 1. Vaadin client establishes the websocket connection but sends nothing, waiting for server to send something.
 2. Proxy kills the connection after 2 minutes.